fago/entity_archive/README.txt

    Alternatively you may specify a class to use for your entities, for which the "Entity" class is provided.
 In particular, it is useful to extend this class in order to apply any necessary customizations.

-   Next, there is also the class EntityExtendable, which is extendable via the Extendable Object Faces API (http://drupal.org/project/faces) - however it is *not* recommened to make use of that if there are no specific reasons to do so.

  * The controller supports fieldable entities as well as exportable entities, however it does not yet support revisions.